-Celebrating National FFA Week 2020
+Celebrating National FFA Week and the Importance of Agricultural Education

+Agricultural education is important for a number of reasons—a primary one being to cultivate the next wave of young leaders who will keep our nation fed.
 A study conducted by AgAmerica in 2015, found that when asked about the transitioning process of a farming operation, 64 percent of respondents said their biggest concern was setting the next generation up for success.

 In addition, 34 percent of respondents were primarily concerned about whether or not the next generation will want to fill their shoes.
 The average age of primary operators in 2017 (59.4) has increased nearly a decade from the average age in 1982 (50.5).
 As more primary farm operators near the age of retirement, sparking agricultural interest in younger generations is imperative to its survival.
-Organizations like Future Farmers of America (FFA) do exactly that, by providing educational programs, grants, and experiences to empower young people in their future career endeavors.
+Organizations like Future Farmers of America (FFA) do exactly that, by providing agricultural education programs, grants, and experiences to empower young people in their future career endeavors.

-FFA Mission and Core Values
+FFA Mission and Core Values that Promote Agricultural Education

 Learning to Do, Doing to Learn, Earning to Live, Living to Serve.